We offer an undergraduate certificate and minor, as well as a graduate minor and area certificate.

 An active program

-We host a variety events each year, including Mediaevalia at the Lilly Library and our annual spring symposium.
-Our student community is engaged and participates in reading groups, lectures, and workshops throughout the year.
+We host a variety events each year, including Mediaevalia at the Lilly Library and our annual Graduate Conference.
+Our student community participates in reading groups, social events, lectures, and workshops throughout the year.
 We also house an ongoing resource, the Journals Initiative, which supports the publication of three journals.

 Connections across campus